Outer Banks Cuisine - A Sampling of Restaurants with recipesWelcome to

 O T H E R N O T A T I O N S :

-• Chef Dirt was recently featured in the May 2003 issue of "Our State", "Down Home" in NC magazine
+• Chef Dirt was featured in the May 2003 issue of "Our State", "Down Home" in NC magazine

 • Chef Dirt won the 2003 Title for the Best Bar-B-Que for the VA / NC area